Another Day (novel): Characters

 Ashley: "A" inhibited Ashley's body, who is described as a “super hot black girl” on a Sunday and met up with Rhiannon for a picnic at the national park.
 During the picnic, "A" tries to convince Rhiannon that they should be together, despite what happens to "A" each day, and that Justin is not good enough for her.
 To prove their point, Rhiannon and "A" go out to dinner with Justin to prove that he would fall for Ashley's looks.
 “Ashley” tells Justin that she is originally from Maryland but moved to California a couple years ago.
 Now she comes back every couple of years to visit friends.
 Throughout the dinner, Ashley touches Justin constantly, trying to get him to fall for her.
 Eventually, Rhiannon has enough and makes a big deal, to which Justin does as well.
 This creates turmoil between Rhiannon and "A", with Rhiannon telling "A" they do not understand the relationship between Justin and her.

 Rebecca: One of Rhiannon's few friends from school.
 Rebecca is constantly worried about Rhiannon and continuously points out how awful Justin is for her.
 The concern escalates after Justin retells the story of the dinner with Ashley.
-While telling his friends about dinner, Justin consistently makes sexist and racists remarks towards Ashley.
-Rebecca tells Rhiannon that she shouldn't justify the relationship with Justin just because he does not abuse or hit her.
+While telling his friends about dinner, Justin consistently makes remarks towards Ashley Rebecca considers racist and sexist, going on to tell Rhiannon that she shouldn't justify the relationship with Justin just because he does not abuse or hit her.
 Rebecca just wants Rhiannon to gain more respect for herself and realize that the relationship with Justin is not good.

 Reverend Poole: The man who has been helping Nathan convey his story about the demon possession.
 In the last chapter, "A" reveals to Rhiannon that Reverend Poole is like him in the sense that a spirit is in Reverend Poole's body too, the only difference is that the spirit can control the length of stay in a host body.